Liferay migration. Real examples. Step-by-step instructions. Screens.

 Although there are not too many steps to perform the migration; it still requires a lot of manual work with configuration files, creation/restore dumps, copying files, etc. Moreover, if there are any errors during migration, you need to perform all these actions again and again from the beginning.

-To automate this process, I have created a bash script which performs all the actions above.
+To automate this process, I have created a bash script that performs all the actions above.
 It’s available here.
 You just need to specify your properties as it is showed below:

 Have you got it?
 I’m sure, yes.
 So now run the script ./migrate.sh.

 After finishing the script database and data should be already migrated.
-You can start your Liferay 7.1 instance and check the results.
+You can start your 7.1 (7.x) instance and check the results.

 What I’ve got is a virgin Liferay portal now so pure and beautiful: